THE INSPIRATION PLACE PODCAST

-And if you’re still not sure, here are some more questions artists have asked before they joined.
+If you’re still not sure, here are some more questions artists have asked before they joined.
 You might be wondering, “How exactly do you help build confidence?”
 Mindset coaching is baked in throughout the program, but I recently added Shaun Roney.
 You may have met her on episode number 96, People Pleasing, Perfectionism, and Procrastination.
 [SchulmanArt.com/96] She helps artists uncover and overcome their limiting beliefs while also improving their productivity and focus.

 I also give my artists access to my team.
 For example, we have regular Ask Anna hours with Inspiration Place studio manager Anna Kuhlmey.
 She helps with all the tech needs for running an art business and how to get your systems up and running.
 I love having Anna to support us because so many times the roadblocks that keep artists from moving forward are small but crucial.
 And sometimes it’s just a technical detail, like how to set up an email campaign properly or which landing page software to invest in, and Anna can help with that.

 Then, like I said previously, we have Shaun Roney, who’s a certified life coach.
-She helps us with the mindset coaching.
+She helps us with mindset coaching.
 She’s great at really getting at the heart of what’s really going on that has you stuck and helping you bust through that.
 For example, many artists struggle with pricing their art because of their own money blocks around pricing.
-I wanted to play for you a snippet of how Shaun helped artist Dawn Trimble around raising her prices.

 Let’s say you decide to do it this way and over time slowly raise your prices.
 You could totally make that right or you could raise it overnight.
 If someone were to say, “Wow.
 Your prices look different,” having your own back would be responding, “Oh, they are,” or, “Yes, my prices have changed.
 Supply and demand.
 My prices have gone up.”

-Now, the good news is Dawn completely sold out her watercolor collection and is now offering her next one.
 When you combine building your confidence with the Passion to Profit systems, you’ve got a winning combination.
-You can completely do this yourself with the lessons you have on the podcast.
+You can completely do this yourself with the lessons you have here.
 The problem is your brain might be getting in your way.
 So, that’s why I invite you to seriously consider whether the Artist Incubator might be the right solution for you.